eugenekadish/trackball/README.md

 # Trackball

-> Enables accurate 3D rotations.

-## Summary

-When applying transformations in 3D space, stacking rotation matrices can lead to unintended consequences as a result of numerical error.
-The rotations become imprecise occasionally falling a full 180 degrees out of phase, and may cause additional anomalies such as gimbal lock.
-A solution to these and other unintended consequences is the use of a mathematical construct called [quaternions](http://en.wikipedia.org/wiki/Quaternion).
-These are four element tuples that extend the complex numbers.
-Each such four dimensional vector can represent a rotation in three dimensions, and can be converted to the associated rotation matrix.
-The quaternion offers several advantages for handling compositions of rotations over straight forward matrix multiplication, including ease of computation, compact representation, and solves the inaccuracies mentioned.
-Two rotations represented by quaternions can be composed into one by a vector product, a calculation that requires a fraction of the operations needed to perform the corresponding matrix multiplication.
-Also, since changing the magnitude of a quaternion will not affect the rotation it represents, after each composition of two rotations the resultant vector can be normalized before cast as a rotation matrix.
-This additional step removes the issues experienced with a straightforward matrix products, as numerical errors are smoothed out during normalization and do not accumulate.
-This module abstracts away the mathematics and applies quaternions to enable accurate user interaction of a rotation transform in a 3D scene.
+Wrapper for the implementation of a quaternion to emulate accurate rotations of objects in three dimensions.
+This module abstracts away the mathematics and provides functionality for emulating many modern computer desktop interactivity features.
 Additionally, vertex and fragment shaders are provided in the *example* that perform texturing.

 ## Setup